jksdua/vahina/README.md

 Vahina
 ======

-** Decision tree / workflow for node.js **
+__Decision tree / workflow for node.js__

+Implementing business workflows is hard.
+Recently, I was implementing a workflow and noticed I was spending too much time thinking about how to structure my code and the resulting code looked nothing like the actual workflow!
+This makes it difficult to maintain code or respond to business rule changes.

-This module is a simple decision tree module that aims to make it easier to replicate complex business workflows in code as closely as possible.
+This tiny decision tree module aims to make it easier to replicate complex business workflows in code as closely as possible.

 Usage